perslab/CELLEX/README.md

 ![CELLEX_overview](https://user-images.githubusercontent.com/5487016/72679348-9662cf80-3aae-11ea-9d07-c4cea1daec5f.png)

-See ["Mapping heritability of obesity by brain cell types" (Timshel, bioRxiv 2020)](UPDATE_LINK_LATER) for further details on the CELLEX method.
+See [Timshel (bioRxiv, 2020): Mapping heritability of obesity by cell types](https://www.biorxiv.org/content/10.1101/2020.01.27.920033v1) for further details on the CELLEX method.
 See also the [CELLEX Wiki](https://github.com/perslab/CELLEX/wiki).

 # Quick start
 This brief tutorial showcases the core features of CELLEX.